 If you don’t have a clue what your statements should be or you feel a bit overwhelmed sorting it all out, that’s okay.
 In fact it’s normal.
 But it helps to start somewhere.

-So if you take one step this week toward making your idea a reality, do this: Grab yourself a notebook or fire up your laptop and reflect on these four foundational statements.
-Brainstorm what your statements might be.
+If you take one step toward making your idea a reality, do this: Grab yourself a notebook or fire up your laptop and brainstorm what your statements might be and write them down.
 There are no wrong answers.
 Only progress toward a better future for us all.